 That somebody is, in practice, a developer or a heavily trained power user.
 The BA still files the ticket.

-A Smart App is different because the BA describes the business outcome — not the screens.
-The builder agent generates the UI, the workflow, and the KPI dashboard together, coherent with each other, wired to your enterprise data.
+A Decision App is different because the BA describes the business outcome — not the screens.
+The builder agent generates the UI, the agent, and the KPI dashboard together, coherent with each other, wired to your enterprise data.
 It's not a screen builder; it's an outcome builder.

 The litmus test

-What you actually get in every Smart App
+What you actually get in every Decision App

 Why the sovereignty story matters here too